Institutions of society examples. Social institution: concept, types, functions

 7) the number of women in the labor market is increasing;

-The most acute problem is dysfunctional families that arise for socio-economic, psychological or biological reasons.
+The most pressing problem is dysfunctional families arising for socio-economic, psychological or biological reasons.
 The following types of dysfunctional families are distinguished:

 1) conflict – the most common (about 60%);

-2) immoral - oblivion of moral standards (mostly drunkenness, drug use, fights, foul language);
+2) immoral - oblivion of moral standards (mainly drunkenness, drug use, fights, foul language);

-3) pedagogically untenable - a low level of general culture and the absence of a psychological and pedagogical culture;
+3) pedagogically insolvent – low level of general culture and lack of psychological and pedagogical culture;

-4) antisocial family - an environment of disregard for generally accepted social norms and requirements.
+4) asocial family - an environment of disregard for generally accepted social norms and requirements.

-Dysfunctional families deform the personality of children, causing anomalies both in the psyche and in behavior, for example, early alcoholization, drug addiction, prostitution, vagrancy and other forms of deviant behavior.
+Dysfunctional families deform the personalities of children, causing anomalies in both the psyche and behavior, for example, early alcoholism, drug addiction, prostitution, vagrancy and other forms of deviant behavior.

-To support the family, the state forms a family policy, which includes a set of practical measures that give families and children certain social guarantees in order to ensure the functioning of the family in the interests of society.
-Thus, in a number of countries, family planning is carried out, special marriage and family consultations are created to reconcile conflicting couples, the conditions of the marriage contract are changed (if before the spouses had to take care of each other, now they must love each other, and failure to comply with this condition is one of most compelling reasons for divorce).
+To support the family, the state forms a family policy, which includes a set of practical measures that provide families and children with certain social guarantees for the purpose of family functioning in the interests of society.
+Thus, in a number of countries, family planning is carried out, special marriage and family consultations are created to reconcile conflicting couples, the terms of the marriage contract are changed (if previously the spouses had to take care of each other, now they must love each other, and failure to fulfill this condition is one of the most compelling reasons for divorce).

-For solutions existing problems of the family institution, it is necessary to increase spending on social support for families, increase the efficiency of their use, improve legislation to protect the rights of the family, women, children and youth.
+For solutions existing problems The institution of the family needs to increase spending on social support for families, increase the efficiency of their use, and improve legislation to protect the rights of the family, women, children and youth.

 LECTURE No. 17.
 Social institutions